 But Murdoch’s luck may be changing.
 Despite Fox News’ moonlighting as the propaganda ministry of the Republican Party, President Obama’s team may be making it possible for Sir Rupert to increase his power, perversely rewarding the man who did his best to make sure Barack Obama didn’t have a second term.
 The Federal Communications Commission could be preparing him one big Christmas present, the kind of gift that keeps on giving — unless we all get together and do something about it.

 This is not the first time the Federal Communications Commission has tried to change the rules.
 In 2003 and again five years ago, while George W. Bush was still in the White House, a Republican-dominated FCC made a similar attempt to sneak them past but the suspension was rejected by both the Senate and a Federal appeals court.
-Public comments — three million of them — ran ninety-nine percent against the attempt to make the media behemoths even bigger and more avaricious than ever.
-Among the opponents: freshman Senator Barack Obama and Senators Joe Biden and Hillary Clinton.
+Public comments — three million of them — ran 99 percent against the attempt to make the media behemoths even bigger and more avaricious than ever.
+Among the opponents: freshman Sen. Barack Obama and Sens.
+Joe Biden and Hillary Clinton.

 Under Genachowski, the FCC has from time to time upheld its mandate to protect the public interest — the recent decision to increase the number of low power community FM stations, for example, or the ruling that gave the public on-line access to who’s buying political ads on TV and radio, and how much they’re spending.
 But this time, it seems as if Chairman Genachowski may be trying to rush the rules change through on a technicality without sufficient time for public comments or even an open hearing.